OpenSecuritySummit/oss2018/content/participant/photobox-gs/chris-allen.md

  - Securing AWS S3 Buckets
  - API Threat Modeling Cheat Sheet
  - Hands on Chaos Experiments
+ - akamai-waf-and-ruleset
 notes :

 ---
-Chris Allen is an architect, innovator and engineer.
-With over twenty years experience in the electronics, software and e-commerce industries he is recognised for a series of technical innovations in web site scalability, performance, database sharding and cloud computing.
+Chris Allen is an architect, innovator and engineer with over twenty years experience in the electronics, software, e-commerce and cloud computing industries.

 As a co-founder of PhotoBox, he has been directly responsible for many of their most successful technical projects, including: